 F-18-FDG PET-CT is the current modality of choice and demonstrates brown fat as areas of high uptake.

 Brown adipose tissue (BAT) is a dangerous potential source of false-positive FDG PET interpretations in oncologic imaging.
-F-18-FDG is highly concentrated in hypermetabolic BAT because glucose, even if not as a direct source of heat production but as a source of adenosine triphosphate, is required for heat production.
+F-18-FDG is highly concentrated in hypermetabolic brown adipose tissue because glucose, even if not as a direct source of heat production but as a source of adenosine triphosphate, is required for heat production.

-Because hypermetabolic BAT is typically bilateral and symmetric and corresponds on PET-CT images to fat areas, the appearance is rarely confused with malignancy.
+Because hypermetabolic brown adipose tissue is typically bilateral and symmetric and corresponds on PET-CT images to fat areas, the appearance is rarely confused with malignancy.
 The acronym “USA-fat” (uptake in supraclavicular area fat) has been proposed to portray this typical appearance.

-However, when brown fat occurs in the mediastinum or the abdomen, or near lymph-nodes or masses, the correct interpretation of focal FDG uptake can result in a real challenge.
-This is especially true for Hodgkin lymphoma patients that are often young and where the disease is frequently located in the same regions as the main locations of BAT.
-Keeping the injection and waiting rooms at warmer temperatures may help to reduce BAT metabolism and therefore the FDG uptake.
-Premedication with IV diazepam 6 or the beta blocker, oral propranolol, has been proven to decrease brown fat activity.
+However, when brown fat occurs in the mediastinum or the abdomen, or near lymph nodes or masses, the correct interpretation of focal FDG uptake can result in a real challenge.
+This is especially true for Hodgkin lymphoma patients that are often young and where the disease is frequently located in the same regions as the main locations of brown adipose tissue.
+Keeping the injection and waiting rooms at warmer temperatures may help to reduce brown adipose tissue metabolism and therefore the FDG uptake.
+Premedication with IV diazepam 6 or the oral beta blocker, propranolol, has been proven to decrease brown fat activity.